ariz-ahmad/ariz-ahmad/README.md

 ### My name is Ariz.
 I am a software developer with Master's degree in Computer and Information Science from the University of Florida.
-I have extensive coursework in Machine learning and also have experience working with Android development.
+I have extensive coursework in Software Development and Machine learning and also have experience working with Android development.
 I have a passion for learning about new technologies.